-Last month we explored the assumptions that contribute to moms becoming overwhelmed, stressed out, and drained.
-As a mom you respond to pressures and expectations by trying to meet everyone else’s needs.
+Last week we explored the mindsets that contribute to moms becoming overwhelmed, burned out and drained.
+As a mom, you respond to pressures and expectations by trying to meet everyone else’s needs.

 In this way, overwhelmed feelings are a gift to invite you to slow down and tune in.
 But what if you could also stop yourself from becoming overwhelmed before the signals cue you to slow down?
 What would it take to retain some energy for yourself before you notice you are completely drained and need to let go of something?

 Before I share how to get out of mom burnout, I want to first invite you to tune into your own wisdom.
 Each of you has personal wisdom, but it often gets clouded by assumptions and expectations.
 When you are busy and overwhelmed, you don’t realize you have more choices than you can currently see.

 Pause for a moment, take a deep breath, and get ready to tune into yourself.
 Write down 1-3 things that would help you prevent becoming overwhelmed.
 Identify something you could do (or not do) instead of something you have to get someone else to do.

 5 Empowering Choices to Reverse Mom Burnout:

 Now let’s explore 5 more choices we have forgotten we have as moms.
 These choices can be challenging when life is coming at you but can help you navigate by considering yourself too.